Value • Quality • Governance

 Simply, it is home to the highest quality, least expensive equities in global markets.

 Our process starts by trying to answer the following question: "What are the highest quality, yet cheapest, stocks in the world?"
 Because we are not trying to beat a benchmark, we do not define our test for Quality or Value in a relative sense, but apply it using absolute thresholds.
 Out of 15,000 listed stocks in developed markets, only about 200 companies presently pass our quantitative screen, of which 70% are in Japan.

-We then distill this list further with fundamental research on an individual company's operating environment and subject our valuation to various risk scenarios.
+We distill this list with fundamental research on an individual company's operating environment and subject our valuation to various risk scenarios.
 We meet management to make sure we are not making analytical mistakes and to test their receptiveness to improving capital efficiency and generating higher returns for equity holders.

 We actively vote our shares as we feel this is the clearest demonstration of ownership.